darrenvong/Shef_CodeFirst_Python/terminal.md

 This (mini)tutorial will guide you through the very basics of using the command line.

-When you launch a terminal, the default path/location is your home directory, however if at any point you are unsure which folder you are "in" (which is your working directory) you only need to type the command `pwd`.

 ## Understanding the syntax
-When you open the terminal you might see a *prompt* similar to:
+When you open the terminal (on Mac/Linux computers) you might see a *prompt* similar to:

 ```
 username@computer ~ $